 Committed fund balance includes amounts that can be used only for the specific purposes pursuant to constraints imposed by a formal action of the School Board, the District's highest level of decision-making authority.
-This formal action is a resolution approved by the School Board.
-Currently there is no committed fund balance for this school district.
+This formal action is the official approval of the commitment spread upon the School Board's minutes.
+There are no committed fund balances as of June 30, 2019.